Sharon Lee

 Zoe Kramar

-Zoe Kramar is a sophomore at Georgetown University majoring in Science, Technology, and International Affairs with a concentration in Biotechnology and Global Health.
+Zoe Kramar is a junior at Georgetown University majoring in Science, Technology, and International Affairs with a concentration in Biotechnology and Global Health.
 She is interested in neuroscience and global health, and hopes to pursue a career at the intersection of medicine and international health policy.
 Outside of CRL, she enjoys reading and volunteers as a literacy tutor with DC Reads.

 Joy Park

-Joy Park is a sophomore at Georgetown University majoring in Nursing.
+Joy Park is a junior at Georgetown University majoring in Nursing.
 She is particularly interested in pediatrics, with a growing academic focus on neuroscience and the relationship between the brain and language.
 Her interests include multilingualism and how neurological events such as stroke can impact language learning and cognitive function.
 Through her studies, Joy hopes to pursue a career as a Certified Registered Nurse Anesthetist (CRNA), and explore how nursing care can integrate neurological and linguistic perspectives to better support pediatric patients and individuals recovering from brain injury.
 Outside of academics, Joy loves to cook and stay active!

 Miles Dinh

-Miles Dinh is a first-year at Georgetown University pursuing a major in Biology on the pre-med track.
+Miles Dinh is a sophomore at Georgetown University pursuing a major in Biology on the pre-med track.
 His academic interests center on post-stroke recovery, inspired by his grandmother’s experience with multiple strokes.
 After graduating, he hopes to attend medical school to further explore neurological recovery and patient care.
 In his free time, Miles enjoys playing tennis.